How to get from Manila to Siargao

 Step 3: Surigao to Siargao by Ferry

+JP Shipping Lines operates two daily trips from Surigao to Siargao with its vessels Fortune Angel 1 and Fortune Angel 2.
+Their ferry takes around 2 hours, and ticket prices start at 400 PHP ($6.70) for an economy seat.
 If you want to book with JP Shipping Lines in advance, you will need to call the numbers posted on their Facebook page.

-Our favourite places to stay in Siargao
+Best places to stay in Siargao

 Whether you’re a budget traveller looking for a simple guesthouse or a luxury seeker in search of a relaxing resort, Siargao has something to offer for everyone.